Bad Girls, Good Girls

 Meanwhile, Francis’s four-year battle with lung cancer and her death in 2011 are covered in exactly one paragraph.

-Wagner does not make a case for her hands-off approach in her introduction but, whatever her reasoning, I think it’s a terrible mistake.
+Wagner does not make a case for her hands-off approach in her introduction but, whatever the reasoning, I think it’s a terrible mistake.
 I once complained that one of Martin Grams’s encyclopedic tomes wasn’t a book, it was a file cabinet.
 Less ambitious, equally flawed, Anne Francis: The Life and Career isn’t a biography; it’s just a clipping file.

 Alvin Boretz, a prolific dramatist of early television, died on July 22 at the age of 91.
 Boretz claimed to have written over 1,000 radio and television plays.
 “From the very beginning I had a good reputation,” he said, “I was always getting work.
 I never had to look for it.”